Do you want to install WordPress on the DigitalOcean droplet to get tremendous performance at a low cost? Well, It’s not hard -as it sounds- to do so.

-If you don’t have a domain name or you want to register a new one, register a new one in any web domain registered such as NameCheap, One of the best domain name registrars.
+If you don’t have a domain or you want to register a new one, register a new one in any web domain registered such as NameCheap, One of the best domain name registrars.

 Choose how you want to sign up for DigitalOcean, then verify your account.

 DigitalOcean requests payment information to ensure that the user is able to make future payments.
 Because they don’t charge you upfront.

 Finished signing up? now it’s time to install WordPress on DigitalOcean

-Step Three: Deploy A Droplet And Install WordPress
+Step 3: Deploy a Droplet and Install WordPress

 DigitalOcean offers two types of servers.
-Regular servers, and premium server that uses the newest CPUs we have and NVMe SSDs.
+Regular servers, and premium server that uses the newest Intel and AMD CPUs and NVMe SSD storage disks.

 To create a droplet go to the main panel on the left side of the control panel on the DigitalOcean dashboard.

-Click on the Manage rollout tab to see all DigitalOcean options.
-From there select Droplets.
+Click on the Manage rollout tab to see all DigitalOcean options and from there, select Droplets.

-If you already have droplets, you’ll see all of them here, and if you don’t, you’ll see a big Create Droplet button in the middle.
+If you already have droplets on your account, you’ll see all of them here, and if you don’t, you’ll see a big Create Droplet button in the middle.

 When you choose to create the droplet, all the options and settings of the droplet that you want to create will be there.

 At first glance, it may seem overwhelming.
 So, let’s break down the steps of creating it one by one to make it easy for you.

 Go to the “Marketplace” tab and choose WordPress.
-It should be in the first results.
+It should be in the recommended first results.
 If it’s not, search for it from the search box.

 The first cheapest $6 per month is ideal for smaller sites.
 If your website gains more traffic in the future, you can easily scale up your plan.

-Third: Add volume (Block Storage) if you need to:
+Add volume (block storage), if you need to:

 Volumes are network-based block devices that provide additional storage space for Droplets.

 You can use volumes when you need more disk storage but don’t want extra CPU or data transfer and RAM Like when you plan to host large files on your websites like videos and podcasts.